Your guide to embracing autumn in Queenstown

 Go wine tasting in Gibbston

 On a bike or with a wine tour, explore Gibbston's sun-drenched vineyards to discover Central Otago's celebrated pinot noir, pinot gris and riesling.
 A must-do is Mt Rosa Wines, where a rustic cellar door welcomes you for wine tasting, delectable share platters and a game of bag-in-the-hole on the lawn.
-The valley's other welcoming wineries include Chard Farm, Brennan Wines, Gibbston Valley, Peregrine and Kinross, each offering their own spin on the tasting experience.
+Other welcoming wineries in the valley include Chard Farm, Brennan Wines, Gibbston Valley, Peregrine and Kinross, each offering their own spin on the tasting experience.

 Bike the Queenstown Trail Network